chithraanil/Covid-19-R-/README.md

 ### Covid-19
-Analysis of Covid 19 cases in R programming language
+Analysis of Covid 19,And Iris dataset in R programming language